-At each Board Meeting, the Board receives a detailed presentation from the Manager together with a comprehensive analysis of the performance of the Company and compliance with investment restrictions during the reporting period.
-An analysis of how the portfolio was invested as at 31 March 2020 is contained in the Manager's Report on pages 4 to 7 and the 20 largest holdings are shown on pages 8 and 9.
+At each Board Meeting, the Board receives a detailed presentation from the Manager together with a comprehensive analysis of the performance of the Company and confirmation of compliance with investment restrictions during the reporting period.
+An analysis of how the portfolio was invested as at 31 March 2021 is contained in the Manager's Report on pages 6 and 7 and the 20 largest holdings are shown on pages 8 and 9.